garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/CPU.md

 - the answer lies on oversubscribe [[CPU]] resources in order to achieve an optimal density of virtual machines:
 	- recommended sizing can be as many as 10 vCPUs per physical [[CPU core]](pCPU), depending on the workload
 	- a good, conservative starting point in the design is 6vCPUs per pCPU when calculating density
-- Such oversubscription is given by the ratio of virtual CPUs to physical CPUs,
+- Such oversubscription is given by the ratio of virtual CPUs to physical CPUs, or cores.
+This is known as the vCPU:pCPU [[overcommit ratio]]